-Ganga Dussehra also known as Ganga Gangavatara/Jeth Ka Dussehra in 2017 is falling on June 3, Saturday.
+Ganga Dussehra also known as Ganga Gangavatara/Jeth Ka Dussehra is falling on June 1, 2020 Monday.
 It is a festival celebrated in honour of River Ganga (Ganges).
 On this day Mother Ganga descended to the earth to rid the souls of King Bhagirath’s forefathers of a curse.
 It is different from Ganga Jayanti which is celebrated to mark her rebirth.
 It is said that Mother Ganga lived in heavenly abodes constantly pleasing the gods and other divine personalities.
 The earth was purified and attained heavenly status after Ganga descended.

 Date & Day

-Ganga Dussehra Story: What is the significance of this festival?
+Ganga Dussehra 2020: Ganga Dussehra Story, What is the significance of this festival?

 As per Vedic scriptures, King Sagara was a celebrated king of the Suryavansha dynasty in the Satya Age (Satya Yuga).
 Married to the princess of Vidarbha, and the other princess from the royal Sivi dynasty, the King was an ancestor to King Bhagiratha, King Dasharatha and Prince Rama (An incarnation of Lord Krishna)